Alluxio/alluxio/docs/en/Command-Line-Interface.md

 ## cp

-The `cp` command copies a file or directory in the Alluxio filesystem or between local filesystem and Alluxio filesystem.
+The `cp` command copies a file or directory in the Alluxio file system or between local file system and Alluxio file system.

-Scheme `file` indicate the local file system and scheme `alluxio` or no scheme indicate the Alluxio file system.
+Scheme `file` indicates the local file system and scheme `alluxio` or no scheme indicates the Alluxio file system.

 If the `-R` option is used and the source designates a directory, cp copies the entire subtree at